Gastroesophageal Reflux Disease (GERD)

 Warning signs of the gastrointestinal (GI) disease include — but are not limited to — a burning sensation in the back of the mouth and heartburn.
 If these symptoms occur two to three times per week, it could be GERD and you should consult with your doctor.

-Our gastroenterologists have decades of experience.
+Our gastroenterologists and surgeons have decades of experience.
 We channel our vast knowledge and work as a team to provide compassionate care and treatments for patients with GI pain or inflammation.
 U.S. News & World Report ranks Houston Methodist Hospital best in Texas and No. 5 in the nation for Gastroenterology & GI Surgery.
 U.S. News & World Report also named us No. 1 in Texas for the 12th year in a row and a nationally ranked Honor Roll hospital in 10 specialties.

 Advanced Diagnostic Procedures for GERD